 Project Status Report Template

-Project status reporting is the process of tracking and recording the progress of an ongoing business project or plan.
-Project status reports are completed by project managers evaluating key areas such as time, quality and budget.
-These reports fundamentally show a summary of the tasks accomplished, to-dos and the current status of the project.
+A project status report template is a tool used in tracking and recording the progress of an ongoing business project or plan.
+Project status reports are completed by project managers evaluating key areas such as time, quality, and budget.
+These reports fundamentally show a summary of the tasks accomplished, to-dos, and the current status of the project.

 - Develops a good communication system within teams;

 - Keeps stakeholders informed and updated about the progress of the project;